gahjelle/pyplugs/README.md

 To install PyPlugs from the downloaded source, run Flit:

-    $ python -m flit install
+    $ python -m flit install --deps production

-If you want to change and play with the PyPlugs source code, it will be easier to install it in editable mode:
+If you want to change and play with the PyPlugs source code, you should install it in editable mode:

     $ python -m flit install --symlink